Table of Contents

 Begin your top-level module by instancing the seven-segment display module you created in the previous exercise.

 Connect the four-bit switch input ports from your top-level design to the data inputs of your seven-segment display.
-Connect the 7 segment bits (segment[6:0]) from your seven-segment display outputs to bits [6:0] of the top-level segment output.
+Connect the 7 segment bits (segment[6:0]) from your seven-segment display outputs to the bottom bits [6:0] of the top-level segment output.

 Digit Point